Rashad Wisdom: Professional career

 After going unselected in the 2024 NFL draft, Wisdom signed with the Tampa Bay Buccaneers as an undrafted free agent.
 He was waived on August 27, 2024, before being re-signed to the practice squad two days later.

-He signed a reserve/future contract with Tampa Bay after the season, on January 14, 2025.
+Wisdom signed a reserve/future contract with Tampa Bay on January 14, 2025.
 Wisdom made the team's 53-man roster for the 2025 season.
+On September 30, Wisdom was placed on injured reserve due to a quadriceps injury.
+He was activated on December 17, ahead of the team's Week 16 matchup against the Carolina Panthers.

+On August 30, 2026, Wisdom was waived by the Buccaneers and re-signed to the practice squad, but released shortly after.